 Browse the introductory pages to learn more about the site.

 A database is a repository for data.
 In other words, you can store lots of information in a database.

-is a special type of database using structures called tables.
+A relational database is a special type of database using structures called tables.
 Tables are linked together using what are called relationships.
 You can build tables with relationships

 between those tables, not only to organize your data, but also to allow later retrieval of information from the database.